NOALVO/wireguide/README.md

 5.1. _MUST_ use **red** color to indicate features' special behaviors.

-5.2. _MUST_ use "blocked" signs (`🚫`) for read-only, blocked or disabled controls.
+5.2. _MUST_ mark with "blocked" signs (`🚫`) read-only, blocked or disabled controls.

 ![](https://raw.githubusercontent.com/NOALVO/wireguide/master/img/52.PNG)

-5.3. _MUST_ use triangles (`△`) for elements and controls affected by user roles (privileges elevation).
+5.3. _MUST_ mark with triangles (`△`) elements and controls affected by user roles (privileges elevation).
 Elements marked with both "blocked" sign and triangle will be considered not read-only if the role is satisfied.
-Describe further details of privileges and control behaviors in the features table.
+Describe further details of privileges and control behaviors in a "Table of Features".

 ![](https://raw.githubusercontent.com/NOALVO/wireguide/master/img/53.PNG)

-5.4. _MUST_ use horizontal ellipsis (`...`) for elements or controls that contain or trigger AJAX loaders.
+5.4. _MUST_ mark with horizontal ellipsis (`...`) elements or controls that contain or trigger AJAX loaders.

 ![](https://raw.githubusercontent.com/NOALVO/wireguide/master/img/54.PNG)

-5.5. _MUST_ use vertical ellipsis (`⋮`) for elements or controls that repeat by some iteration with a vertical three-dot.
-Indicate more details of the iteration in the Table of Features.
+5.5. _MUST_ mark with vertical ellipsis (`⋮`) elements or controls that repeat within an iteration with a vertical three-dot.
+Indicate more details of the iteration in the "Table of Features".

 ![](https://raw.githubusercontent.com/NOALVO/wireguide/master/img/55.PNG)